 We need to complete your CIQP formalities with the authorities without delay and must report all boats and guests in our harbor on a daily basis.
 Please ensure that you register promptly.

 Our hotel, with 17 twin or double bedded rooms all with en-suite bathrooms, air conditioning, TV and WiFi with a convenient desk and appliance power points, has been operating since December 2011 and is available at discounted rates for participants of Sail Indonesia.
-Please contact the reservation desk at firstname.lastname@example.org or email@example.com
+Please book through the form below or contact the reservation desk at firstname.lastname@example.org or email@example.com.

 The Meeting Hall is able to accommodate up to 250 attendees in different configurations and has an adjacent kitchen and covered dining area.
 This has been busy these last few months with meetings, seminars, organization rallies and also weddings.